KodstarBootcamp/Screencast/README.md

 # Screencasting Framework #

-The following document is a written account of the Kodstar screencasting framework.
+The following document is a written Desc of Kodstar screencasting framework.
 It should be used as a reference on the topic.

 ## Why you should care about screencasting? ##